zendframework/zf2-documentation/docs/languages/en/modules/zend.filter.encryption.rst

 Based on the original value, the encrypted value can be a very large string.
 To reduce the value ``Zend\Filter\Encrypt`` allows the usage of compression.

-The ``compression`` option can eighter be set to the name of a compression adapter, or to an array which sets all wished options for the compression adapter.
+The ``compression`` option can either be set to the name of a compression adapter, or to an array which sets all wished options for the compression adapter.

 .. code-block:: php